Arroz Caldo is a Filipino chicken rice porridge recipe, delicious yet so simple and easy to make.

 - I always serve toasted garlic, garlic onion, lemon and fish sauce on the side so it is easier for people to season their dish to their liking.

 - If you like a yellowish arroz caldo, add 2 more teaspoons of kasubha (safflower).
-I like it as a garnish instead.
+I like it as garnish instead.

 - If you love tripe, try a similar rice porridge recipe, click the link for GOTO.

-Fortune Layla
+Fortune Layla says

 Yum!
 Arroz Caldo is such a childhood memory, especially during the rainy season!

-Melissa Reyes
+Melissa Reyes says

 I love arroz caldo for when I'm sick!
 Extra lemon juice yes please!
 Does lime juice work with this too?
 Wish it was easy to grow calamansi tree in the Chicago to Toronto region.

-Fortune
+Fortune says

 I haven't tried using lime juice, but I don't see why not!
 Enjoy and let me know if you like it with lime.